Germany–Ukraine relations

-Germany–Ukraine relations are foreign relations between Germany and Ukraine.
+Germany–Ukraine relations are foreign relations between the Federal Republic of Germany and Ukraine.
 Diplomatic relations between Ukraine and Germany originally were established in 1918 as between Ukrainian People's Republic and German Empire, but were discontinued soon thereafter due to occupation of Ukraine by the Red Army.
 Current relations were resumed in 1989 at a consulate level, and in 1992 as full-scale diplomatic mission.
-Germany supports Ukraine's European Union and NATO membership.
+Germany supports Ukraine's European Union and NATO membership, and helps it to grow a "strong, climate-friendly economy".

 History

 1918–1990

 In 1918, in the aftermath of the Brest-Litovsk Treaty, German troops provided military assistance to Ukraine against Soviet Russia.
 The German military administration was instrumental in Pavlo Skoropadskyi coup against the Ukrainian People's Republic (April 1918) and the establishment of the short-lived Ukrainian State.
 The first German Ambassador to Ukraine was Alfons Mumm von Schwarzenstein, whereas the first Ukrainian Ambassador to Germany was Oleksandr Sevriuk (as Chargé d'affaires) who was replaced with Teodor Shteingel.

 During World War II, German troops (with the help of Italians, Romanians, and Hungarians) occupied most of Soviet Ukraine (including Soviet-occupied southeastern Poland) from 1941 to 1944, portioning the territory between the General Government and Reichskommissariat Ukraine.
 OUN's Ukrainian Insurgent Army alternated between fighting the Germans and accepting their help against the Soviets.
 Herbert Backe formulated the Hunger Plan, intended to conduct large-scale confiscation of Ukrainian agricultural crops to feed the German military and civilians, and at the same time deliberately starve a sizeable portion of the Ukrainian population.
 Although it was not fully implemented, part of the population of Kyiv and Kharkiv was starved to death.
 The German Generalplan Ost anticipated mass expulsion of the population and German colonization in accordance with the Lebensraum policy.

+Around 4.5 to 6 million Ukrainians fought in the Soviet Red Army against Nazi Germany, contributing significantly to the eventual Soviet victory.
+The Nazi occupation of Ukraine was marked by extreme brutality, especially towards Jews.
+Around 1.5 million Jews were murdered during the Holocaust in Ukraine, with atrocities such as the Babi Yar massacre, where tens of thousands of Jews were executed near Kyiv.
+Approximately 5.2 million Ukrainian civilians (of all ethnic groups) perished during World War II as a result of fighting, Nazi crimes, war-related diseases, and famine, amounting to more than 12% of Ukraine's population at the time.

 Following the war, from 1944 to the 1950s, surviving OUN leaders found refuge in the US occupation zone of Germany, which became home to many Ukrainian displaced persons.
 In 1953, Radio Free Europe/Radio Liberty (then called "Radio Liberation") started its operations in Munich, broadcasting to Ukraine in Ukrainian language.
 In 1959, Stepan Bandera was killed in Munich by a Soviet agent.